-I’ve written a bit about the Application Runtime Expert (which you will often see referenced as ARE) previously.
+I’ve written a bit about the A Runtime Expert (which you will often see referenced as ARE) previously.

-As part of the Application Runtime Expert support, IBM has shipped a few basic ARE templates that can be used without requiring you to have the Application Runtime Expert product (5733ARE) on your system.
+As part of the Administration Runtime Expert support, IBM has shipped a few basic ARE templates that can be used without requiring you to have the Administration Runtime Expert product (5733ARE) installed on your system.
 A template defines the environmental information – such as configuration setting or attributes – that are expected.
 There are currently have four templates available as part of the operating system.
 All of these can be run on an IBM i partition from Qshell.
-You need the HTTP group PTF (SF99115 on IBM i 6.1, or SF99368 on IBM i 7.1) installed.

 One specific utility (template) that I want to tell you about is the network health checker.
 This network configuration plug-in for ARE verifies a variety of TCP/IP configuration settings and network characteristics.
 It checks for common configuration issues, much like reviewing the information available via the CFGTCP command.
 This template also performs basic network operations, such as looking up localhost and checking if all configured DNS servers can be reached.
 You can run this template to verify that the system’s network configuration is working in a fast, reliable, and repeatable manner.

 I use Navigator for i quite a bit – in particular, the performance tasks, but for other things as well.
 I was trying to use Navigator on an IBM i partition that I’d never worked with before and it was SSSSLLLOOOOWWW!
 Of course, the first thing one tends to look at is the CPU and memory configuration for the partition – but these were fine – uncapped to 2 cores with 10GB of memory – plenty to run Navigator.
 So the next step was to see if I had any networking issues.